 “They say they’re Patriots but they hate everybody in America who looks like us.
 They say they love America but they hate the people, the brown folk, the gays, the lesbians, the people with piercings, ya know ya’ll....
 You can’t be an anti-immigrant bigot and a Patriot at the same time.”

 In June 2012 Jones delivered the keynote address at the annual Netroots Nation conference, held in San Jose, California.

-Jones has served as a board member of numerous environmental and nonprofit organizations, including the Rainforest Action Network; Free Press; the Apollo Alliance; Bioneers (which accepts the United Nations Millennium Ecosystem Report’s warning that “[h]uman activity is putting such strain on the natural functions of Earth that the ability of the planet’s ecosystems to sustain future generations can no longer be taken for granted”); the Social Venture Network (which aims “to build a just economy and sustainable planet”); and Julia Butterfly Hill’s “Circle of Life” environmental foundation.
+Over the years, Jones has served as a board member of environmental and nonprofit organizations like the Rainforest Action Network; Free Press; Bioneers (which accepts the United Nations Millennium Ecosystem Report’s warning that “[h]uman activity is putting such strain on the natural functions of Earth that the ability of the planet’s ecosystems to sustain future generations can no longer be taken for granted”); the Social Venture Network (which aims “to build a just economy and sustainable planet”); and Julia Butterfly Hill’s “Circle of Life” environmental foundation.

 Today he serves, along with Gina Glantz and others, as a board of trustees member for the public-policy organization Demos.